donaladams/donaladams.github.io/_posts/2016-11-20-command-line-parsing-in-sbt.md

 The approach will be to create parsers for the "terminals" in the grammar (those values that are only found on the right-hand side of the rules) using SBT's built-in parsers.

-Then we will successively build larger and larger parsers by combining smaller ones until we get a `Parser[MkdirCommand]` that handles the entire `sbt mkdir` input defined by our grammmar.
+Then we will successively build larger and larger parsers by combining smaller ones until we get a `Parser[MkdirCommand]` that handles the entire `sbt mkdir` input defined by our grammar.

 Let's look at some examples.